Graph-Native Normalization: Graph-Native Normalization

 \subsection{Full Normalization}

-\Cref{alg:gn-norm} performs normalization with respect to one scope, but the definition of \ac{gnnf} requires a given graph to be normalized for every possible scope $Q$ (cf. Definition~\ref{def:gnnf}).
-Hence, we achieve \emph{full} graph-native normalization by repeatedly applying Algorithm~\ref{alg:gn-norm} for every scope, as \Cref{alg:gn-norm-full} shows.
-Importantly, the order in which the scopes are considered is crucial: the scopes for normalization must be considered from least to most general to avoid side-effects.
-Formally, we use the ``more general than'' relation ($\sqsupseteq$, cf. \Cref{lem:moregeneralthan}) over graph patterns, which is a partial order.
-Essentially, we topologically sort the scopes used in the schema $\setOfDeps$ and execute the normalization for each scope in topological order.
-This is summarized in \Cref{alg:gn-norm-full} (\textsc{FullLPGNormalize}), in which the \textsc{ScopedLPGNormalize} function represents the execution of Algorithm~\ref{alg:gn-norm}.
-In the following example, we show the importance of considering more specific scopes first: \begin{example} Consider the situation from Example~\ref{ex:algo}, where we normalized within the scope $Q_2$ only.
+\Cref{alg:gn-norm} normalizes with respect to one scope, but \ac{gnnf} (Definition~\ref{def:gnnf}) requires normalization for every scope $Q$. \emph{Full} graph-native normalization (\Cref{alg:gn-norm-full}, \textsc{FullLPGNormalize}) achieves this by repeatedly applying \textsc{ScopedLPGNormalize} (\Cref{alg:gn-norm}) to each scope.
+The order of application is crucial: scopes must be processed from least to most general to avoid side-effects.
+We therefore topologically sort the scopes in $\setOfDeps$ using the ``more general than'' partial order ($\sqsupseteq$, cf. \Cref{lem:moregeneralthan}).
+The following example illustrates why more specific scopes must be considered first:

+\begin{example} Consider the situation from Example~\ref{ex:algo}, where we normalized within the scope $Q_2$ only.
 We now normalize for all scopes and show the importance of the order of scopes for full normalization.
 Assume we consider the scope $Q_1$ first.
 This would transform every course according to the transformation rules.
 For example, by $\varphi_1$, the properties $\textsf{title}$ and $\textsf{program}$ would be moved from the course nodes to a new node due to transformation rule $\varInfomorphism_{\text{within-n}}$.
 Specifically, this means that the \emph{international} courses would also be affected by this transformation.
 However, as a side effect, this movement of properties makes the \acp{gnfd} $\varphi_3$ and $\varphi_4$ no longer applicable.
 In particular, in this example, if we want to normalize with scope $Q_2$ after $Q_1$, transformations resulting from $\varphi_3$ and $\varphi_4$ would have no effect.